mallwhcre/2stroke_Sim/README.md

 > ⚠️ **Estimated Parameters**
 >
-> The following values are currently based on estimations or derived calculations, not direct physical measurement:
+> The following values are currently based on estimations or derived calculations, not direct physical measurement, and will be replaced with direct measurements soon:
 >
 > - **Crankcase Volume** — the crankcase compression ratio (CCR) and resulting crankcase volume are estimated.
-These will be replaced with measurements taken directly from a disassembled engine.
-> - **Reed Valve Assembly** — reed valve geometry (petal dimensions, cage angle, stop plate clearance) these parameters are yet to be measured, their implementation is based off of rough estimates at the moment.
+> - **Reed Valve Assembly** — reed valve geometry (petal dimensions, cage angle, stop plate clearance), also estimated referncing measurements from different aftermarket assemblies.
 >
 > If you are building on this simulator, treat any results sensitive to crankcase dynamics with caution until these values are verified.